 The Jerusalem Biennale was founded in 2013.
 Every two years, a growing community of artists, art lovers, collectors, writers, researchers and social activists gather in Jerusalem to celebrate Contemporary Jewish Art and to enjoy a variety of exhibitions, projects, site specific installation and events under this conceptual framework.

 The first Jerusalem Biennale hosted works by more than 60 artists, most of them from Israel and raised the simple, somewhat naïve, questions of, What is Contemporary Jewish Art? and Does the category even exist?

 2015 “Present Work”

-The 2nd Jerusalem Biennale was larger and presented a broader range of perspectives: the portion of non-Israeli artists was significantly larger and many well-established artists took part.
+The 2nd Biennale was larger and presented a broader range of perspectives: the portion of non-Israeli artists was significantly larger and many well-established artists took part.
 The title, Present Work, was tracing Bezalel founder Boris Shatz’s search for a link between Jerusalem and Jewish communities all over the world.

 introduced a Watershed moment: it was the largest gathering of Contemporary Jewish Art enthusiasts in the history of Jerusalem.
 The 3rd biennale hosted 31 exhibitions and projects from all around the world with 231 participating artists and an estimated 30,000 people in attendance.
 A two-day conference, titled Watershed: Boundaries and Spaces in Contemporary Jewish Art, was held in collaboration with the Van Leer Jerusalem Research Institute.